Giansass/fastapi-project-template/README.md

-# A Python project template
+# A FastAPI project template
 <a id="readme-top"></a>
 <!-- PROJECT SHIELDS -->
 <!--